nwjs/nw.js/README.md

 # Introduction

 `node-webkit` is a web runtime based on `Chromium` and `node.js`.
-Though its name suggests that is's a module of `node.js`, it is in fact a standalone runtime that runs apps written in HTML, CSS and node.js.
+It lets you to call Node.js modules directly from DOM and enables a new way of writing native applications with all Web technologies.

 It's created and developed in Intel Open Source Technology Center.